 Permit, Stamp and License Requirements - Hunting license, management area permit, migratory bird permit and state waterfowl permit and federal duck stamp.

-Legal to Hunt - Ducks (including mergansers), geese and coot only (See Migratory Bird Hunting Regulations pamphlet).
+Legal to Hunt - Ducks (including mergansers), geese and coot only (See Florida Hunting Regulations handbook).

 Regulations Unique to Waterfowl Season - All Migratory Bird Regulations shall apply.

 - Hunting ducks, geese and coot with lead shot is prohibited.